emorydunn/SwiftOccupancy/README.md

 # SwiftOccupancy

 SwiftOccupancy is designed to provide room occupancy tracking using thermopile sensors.
 By placing sensors at the top of a doorway two rooms can be tracked at once.
+Paired sensors allow quick and easy presence detection.

 People are counted as they walk between rooms, so walking out of one room decreases the count there and increases it in the room you walk into.
-For privacy rooms can also be designated as the "Æther", which won't provide a count for that room while still allowing automations to run on the other side.
+For privacy a sensor doesn't need both rooms only only the specified rooms will be counted.

 ## Software Installation